Fare: Contemporary Italian - Seafood

 The decor is very attractive with a contemporary touch of elegance.

 Set in a angular, high ceilinged space, earth tones dominate the dining room, floor to ceiling windows, high-backed chocolate leather chairs, and halogen pin lights hung over the tables.
-The tables are set with white lines, candlelit, and spaced comfortably apart for decent conversation and noise control.
+The tables are set with white linens, candlelit, and spaced comfortably apart for decent conversation and noise control.

 The focal point is the attractive twenty-seat, oval bar popular with a the trendy, millennial crowd.